Ken Olisa: Career

 At IBM he held various posts before joining Wang Laboratories in 1981.
 Following a period as marketing director for Europe, VP of US Marketing and then of Worldwide Marketing based in Boston, he was appointed Senior VP and general manager of Europe, Africa and the Middle East (EAME) located in Brussels.
 He led the team which restored the EAME operation to profitability, following which he launched an unsuccessful management buyout resulting in his departure in 1992.

 Olisa then founded Interregnum, a technology merchant bank, leading it through its early growth, its entry into and exit from a joint venture with BDO Stoy Hayward, the AIM IPO in 2000.
 He was also a principal advisor to, and director of, uDate.com, which was later sold to Barry Diller's USA Interactive in 2003.
 Olisa retired from Interregnum in 2006 and now runs Restoration Partners.

 Olisa has considerable public company board-level experience on both sides of the Atlantic.
 He was the first British-born black man to serve on the board of a major UK public company (Reuters) and is a former non-executive director of Thomson Reuters (where he was a member of the Audit Committee), and is also a former non-executive director and Deputy Chairman of the Institute of Directors.

 He was a Director and Chairman of the Remuneration Committee of Canada's largest independent software developer, Open Text Corporation.
 More recently, he served as a non-executive director of Eurasian Natural Resources Corporation (ENRC) from 2007 and from which he was fired over governance concerns after which he coined the expression "More Soviet than City" to describe the way he and Sir Richard Sykes had been treated.
 He also serves on the boards of, or is an adviser to, several privately held and innovative companies including the UK's leading corporate governance advisor Independent Audit.

-Olisa is also Chairman of the Thebes Group and not for profit Shaw Trust.

 In 2009, The Sunday Times named him Not for Profit non-executive director of the year, and in 2016 he was voted number one in the Powerlist's Top 10 most influential British black people.

+In 2012, he was appointed Chairman of the Thebes Group, an IT consultancy service provider.

-In November 2017, Olisa succeeded Adedotun Sulaiman as the Chairman of Interswitch and in 2018 he joined the Board of Huawei (UK).
+In November 2017, Olisa succeeded Adedotun Sulaiman as the Chairman of Interswitch and in 2018 he joined the Board of Huawei (UK) resigning in March 2022.

+In January 2023, Olisa was appointed Chairman of BusinessLDN (formerly known as London First) following the retirement of Paul Drechsler.

+In 2024, he was appointed a Commissioner and Vice-Chair of the National Preparedness Commission.
+In 2025, he lectured at the Royal Geographical Society on the subject of national preparedness in the UK.

+In March 2025, he was appointed a committee member of the Windrush Commemoration Committee.